 If there’s one piece of advice I can give you, it’s book the ticket.
 Put the fear aside, and do the one thing you’re most afraid of.
 The rest of your life is waiting on the other side.

 Sabrina's essay about her time teaching in Korea provides impressive insight into the incredible personal transitions that can happen when you're willing to dive into a new challenge abroad.
 She writes elegantly about her initial fears and the key moments that connected her to her students and her adopted culture.
 Since Sabrina is embarking on a career as a digital nomad, freelancing and teaching online, the world is her oyster!
 We recommend that she takes her laptop to new countries and ventures out for more cross-cultural engagement.
 She might consider trying Latin America, Africa or Eastern Europe as new and affordable places to explore culture.
-You can also check out her travel site here.
 Good luck!

 - Work as a Freelance Foreign Correspondent offers an interesting look at the life of a freelance journalist working abroad as a correspondent.
 Writers, in particular, may find this article interesting!